The open source movement means there's now more top quality, legit free software floating around the web than ever.

 Allows you to control all your Windows settings in one place, letting you customise your computer's interface as much or little as you want.

-Great for those that like modding, but aren't into coding.
+Great for those that like modifying their software, but aren't into coding.

 Defraggler: Speed up your hard disk